heloisasorato/AzSHCI-workshop/hands-on-labs/1_AzSHCIIntegration.md

 Log In and Add the Hyper-Converged Cluster AzStackCluster to Windows Admin Center with Network Controller: https://nc01.contoso.com, you will need to click "Validate" to validate the connection to the Network Controller.
 You may be prompted to install the Network Controller PowerShell Module, do that and continue.

+Important!: To give the optimal experience with Windows Admin Center, you should enable Chrome to allow popups for Windows Admin Center.

 ![alt text](https://github.com/microsoft/AzStackHCISandbox/blob/0503bebf131f0dfb66e030b51e9689d42a5eaf52/Scenarios/Media/Screenshots/01-res/Getting%20Started%202.png)